 The Counselor-in-Training position is paid employment and requires a longer time commitment and more classroom responsibility.

 Do I need to have Camp Teen Volunteer Experience to Apply?

 No!
 You will receive training for the Counselor-in-Training position prior to the beginning of camp.
-Previous experience working with children, in any atmosphere, is a plus.
+Previous experience working with children, in any environment, is a plus.

 What types of job shadowing experiences are open to Counselors-in-Training?

-There are a variety of exciting positions at the zoo that Counselors-in-Training can request for their shadowing experience, including jobs in the Communications, Marketing, Accounting, Learning, Horticulturist, Nutritionist, Scientist, and IT departments.
-This position will participate in a single shadowing session during their summer at the zoo.
+There are a variety of exciting positions at the zoo that Counselors-in-Training can request for their shadowing experience, including jobs in the Communications, Marketing, Accounting, Learning, Horticulture, Nutrition, Conservation & Science, and IT departments.
+People filling this position will participate in two shadowing sessions during their summer at the zoo.
 Unfortunately, for safety reasons, shadowing a zookeeper or veterinarian is not an option.
-Job shadowing availability may change depending on COVID-19 restrictions.
+Job-shadowing availability may change depending on COVID-19 restrictions.